vcfvct/aws-exam/README.md

 * Use the optional `Parameters` section to customize your templates.
 Parameters enable you to input custom values to your template each time you create or update a stack.
 * The optional `Outputs` section declares output values that you can import into other stacks (to create cross-stack references), return in response (to describe stack calls), or view on the AWS CloudFormation console.

+## Cloudwatch
+* basic metric every 5 min, and detailed metrics every 1 min
+* basic ec2 monitoring: cpu, disk, status, nework.
+Memory usage is customise metrics.
+* system status check is for Host(phiscal), to fix, start and stop the instance so it runs in a new physical host.  and Instance status check is for VM, to fix, reboot/modify OS. .
+* cloudwatch file can store logs upto 15 month.
+* EBS Volume status check, warning(degraded but still functionning), impaired(statlled/Not Available).
+* elasticCache, eviction monitoring(redis can only scale out, memcached can out/up). concurrency monitoring
+* `mon-disable-alarm-actions` to disable all actions for the specific alarms.

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware
 * AWS Trusted Advisor: Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots